Top 6 Strategies to Overcome Resistance to Change

-Even individuals who profess to enjoy change may find it challenging in the workplace.
-That is because self-initiated, personal change is a very from top-down organizational change.
-Resistance occurs because, in a work environment, change is not a choice.
+Even individuals who claim to enjoy change may find it challenging in the workplace.
+After all, choosing to make a change in one’s personal life is very different than accepting top-down organizational change.
+Resistance to change in the workplace occurs because most often employees don’t have a choice.
 This triggers a sense of lost control and uncertainty.

 Imagine organization-wide new software implementation.
 As an employee, you are competent using the old platform, and don’t necessarily understand the need for a new system.
 What you do understand is: This will require effort to relearn basic functions.
 Consciously or subconsciously, you might fear the change will hurt your job performance.

-Too often the focus is on what is lost, rather than what can be gained.
+Too often, employees focus on what may be lost, rather than what can be gained.

 Who resists change?

-While there is a misconception that change only affects low level employees — this is not the case.
+While there is a misconception that change only affects low level employees, this is not the case.
 Change affects everyone in an organization from maintenance to upper management.
 Additionally, resistance has nothing to do with intelligence.
-Not even the smartest among us are not immune to the scariness of the impending changes.
+Not even the smartest among us are not immune to the scariness of impending changes.

 The Benefits of Resistance to Change

 First, it forces management to choose their battles carefully.
-Employee pushback begs the question, “is this change going to drive significant growth?”
-In other word, is this worth it.
+Employee pushback begs the question, “Is this change going to drive significant growth?”
+In other words, is this worth it?
 This helps ensure resources aren’t thrown into initiatives that don’t have a clear payoff.

 Second, it encourages planning and communication.
-Management must identify areas of resistance and come in with a game plan.
+Management must identify where resistance will likely occur and come in with a game plan to prevent it.

-So now that we are a little less frightened of change, and resistance of, let’s explore how to best manage employees during organizational change:
+So now that we are a little less frightened of change, and resistance of it, let’s explore how to best manage employees during organizational change.